estuary/flow/site/docs/reference/Connectors/materialization-connectors/SQLServer/google-cloud-sql-sqlserver.md

 1. Allow connections between the database and Estuary Flow.
 There are two ways to do this: by granting direct access to Flow's IP or by creating an SSH tunnel.

    1. To allow direct access:
-       * [Modify the database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html), setting **Public accessibility** to **Yes**.
-       * Edit the VPC security group associated with your database, or create a new VPC security group and associate it as described in [the Amazon documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html#Overview.RDSSecurityGroups.Create).Create a new inbound rule and a new outbound rule that allow all traffic from the IP address `34.121.207.128`.
+       * [Enable public IP on your database](https://cloud.google.com/sql/docs/sqlserver/configure-ip#add) and add `34.121.207.128` as an authorized IP address.

    2. To allow secure connections via SSH tunneling:
-       * Follow the guide to [configure an SSH server for tunneling](../../../../guides/connect-network/)
+       * Follow the guide to [configure an SSH server for tunneling](../../../../../guides/connect-network/)
        * When you configure your connector as described in the [configuration](#configuration) section above, including the additional `networkTunnel` configuration to enable the SSH tunnel.
-See [Connecting to endpoints on secure networks](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks) for additional details and a sample.
+See [Connecting to endpoints on secure networks](../../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks) for additional details and a sample.

 2. In your SQL client, connect to your instance as the default `sqlserver` user and issue the following commands.

 ```sql
 USE <database>;